exploitedwe/wakemail/README.md

 # wakemail

 Listen, not here to impress anyone with my README skills, I'll provide the gist.
+I'm mainly writing this so that when I have another hard drive failure, or, when my OS slits its own throat, I can reinstall this program.

 ## What It Does
 This program just takes a screenshot of the person using the computer, and emails it to the email indicated.
 The comment block at the top of the .c is to remind cloners that our cell phone numbers are open to receving emails as sms--you can text yourself, upon run, a picture of the user.